Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can also contact the Women, Infant and Children's (WIC) program located at 1001 Memorial Drive or call 575-746-3664.
 Each of the WIC staff have been certified to complete inspections.

-Click here for the Vendor Packet, you must complete and submit to the Finance Department.
+Click here for the Vendor Packet, which you must complete and submit to the Finance Department.